jhucsf/spring2025/assign/assign02.md

 *Update 2/6*: Corrected an error in the formula for the gradient function in [the `fade` transformation](#the-fade-transformation).

+*Update 2/7*: Improved example of a [comment to show register use and layout of variables in the stack frame](#register-memory-comment).

 This is a **pair** assignment, so you may work with one partner.

 <div class='admonition danger'>